kenepa/translation-manager/README.md

 ## Usage

-Once installed, Filament Translation Manager can be accessed via the Filament sidebar menu.
+Once installed, the Translation Manager can be accessed via the Filament sidebar menu.
 Simply click on the "Translation Manager" link to access the translation management screen.

 ## License

-Filament Translation Manager is open-sourced software licensed under the MIT license.

-## Credits

-Filament Translation Manager is created and maintained by [musa11971](https://github.com/musa11971).
+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.